modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 .. note::
     Root proccess will allways be executed locally and other proccesses will be spawned in order on the specified hosts.
-    If you want to run root proccess on anoother host, you should use `ssh host` before the command and carefully check that the environment is correct.
+    If you want to run root process on a remote host, you should use `ssh host` before the command and carefully check that the environment is correct.
     You can set some variables in ssh command or activate the conda envirenment right before running the Python script:

 .. code-block:: bash